SourajitaDewasi/Data-Analysis/clc6g6fb6000208ml2hig2zm4.md

 *And 100 cars with pipelining = 4 (to build the first car)+ 99x1 = 103 days*

-Thus with pipelining the number of average days come closer to one days, bulkier the order gets.
-Getting an example to explain when and at which parameters does packetezation get advantageous and where it doesn't.
+Thus with pipelining, the number of average days comes closer to one day, bulkier the order gets.
+To address it as an example to explain when and at which parameters packetization is advantageous and where it isn't.

 `Let Data that needs to be transmitted is 1000 bytes and Bandwidth given is 1 Mbps.
 The header size given is 100 bytes.
 Total no. of switches between the receiver and sender is 2.`